Josko/ccbot/readme.txt

 - Fixed a bug in !restart where zombie connections would be left
 - Edited !topic so you can make a blank topic
 - !saybnet now uses partial matching
+- Added !status
+- Specify the channel on user join and leave

 Version 0.29 ( 3.12.2009. )